The Master of Interior Architecture (Professional) is done by coursework, a design investigation mini-dissertation and design project and discourse.

 Other programme-specific information

-The topic of the final design project (DIT 803 & DPD 803) must be approved by the Head of Department.
+The topic of the final design project (DIT 803 & DPD 803) must be approved by the relevant head of department.

 Awarding of degree